The Facts About Aftermarket Oil Additives

 So again, Slick 50 has had every chance and opportunity to raise themselves above the snake-oil fray and demonstrate clear, tested, proven advantage.
 It would be easy to do using a few of the same ASTM tests that AMSOIL and the petroleum oil companies use.
 (You’d have to do at least three oils to prove that it’s not only Super-Cheap-Crap-Oil and Syn-Marvel that benefit from the Slick 50.)
 Simply run the tests with a few standard/typical oils, then run them again with the same oils with Slick 50 added.
 The testing expenses are a small percentage of a $10M settlement, so what legitimate company wouldn’t make such an obvious investment to repair a legal poke in the eye?
 The fact that Slick 50 has done nothing is rather self-incriminating, don’t you think?

-And then there’s fuel prices.
+- And what about fuel prices?
 Now, market futures speculation never drove oil prices before, until Big Oil pushed through the invisible congressional committee regulatory changes to allow that to happen.
 Even if gas prices were legitimately higher, how do we explain diesel fuel that costs less than regular gasoline to produce, yet is priced about 40 to 80 cents/gallon higher than premium gas?
 It certainly helps explain the long series of new historical profit-margin highs in $ billions.

 But back to the subject.
 If you ask a lubrication engineer, they’re going to tell you that the best way to get better lubricant performance is to buy a better-designed lubricant.
 You mentioned that a petroleum engineer was a better resource, and that “They will still tell you as they would 30 years ago that they can make a natural oil product that is as good or better than any synthetic, but they can’t sell it without the synthetic hype.”